Chapter 8 : Nanbread?

 As I picked out some clothes, I began to wonder how honest I was really being here.
 I mean, I had just asked a guy out, basically with the sole intention of using him to forget another guy.
 What was I going to do if the plan succeeded and my feelings for Malfoy dwindled?
 Just drop Eddie?
 Continue to see him?
 That is if he even wanted to see me.
 For all I knew, by the time this coffee date ended, he could have no interest in having a relationship with me at all.

 As I pulled a light, cream coloured dress over my head, I was struck with a terrifying thought.
 Eddie wasn’t expecting things today to end like they had the other night, was he?
-Oh my Merlin, what if he thought I was some cheap slag with low morals!?
-What if he agreed for coffee only because he thought I was going to sleep with him afterwards?
+Did he think this was a hook-up coffee?
+What if he agreed to a drink only because he thought I was going to sleep with him afterwards?
 I knew that it was never good to call a guy up after a one-night-stand!
 What had I been thinking?
 I briefly considered not going to La Praline at all, but dismissed the thought as soon as it came.
 I couldn’t give up now, not after I had gone through all the trouble of calling him up.
 Plus, Lucy would hurt me in many, many ways if she found out I had ditched this date.

 But Voldemort did not rise from his grave, and at ten to three, I found myself slipping on my coat, ready to leave, with no powerful dark wizard to stop me.
 I was going on this date whether I wanted to or not.